w3c/wai-dynamic-planning/source/sustain/index.html.erb.md

 * Are issues caused by staff members who have not had sufficient training?
 * Are they as a result of a change in the content management system (CMS)?
-* Is the publishing process unclear in some areas?
-* Are the accessibility requirements clear?
+* Are the requirements of the publishing process unclear?

 Take action to correct the issues and also to remedy the reason for the issues occurring.